 So if I am an animal massage therapist who would like to add homeopathy to my services and be able to “prescribe” remedies to my clients, I should study to be come a certified homeopath, is that correct?
 Do you start with “human homeopathy” and then learn it for animals?

 Good question.
 I don’t think you have to be “certified” to prescribe remedies.
 The study to become certified takes a long time and is quite involved.
 You are only certified for humans, but you can treat animals too.
 I don’t think a massage therapist would have to go that far to suggest remedies.
-A safe way would be to have the client go to Whole Foods and buy the remedy there, so that you’re not ‘doling out’ remedies.
+A safe way would be to have the clients purchase their own products, so that you’re not ‘doling out’ remedies.

 Last, with the terrible flu season we just went through: Are there any homeopathic remedies for the flu?
 And what about the animals – any specific remedies we should keep on hand for them this time of year?